Covid 19 coronavirus: Schools could resume from April 29 if lockdown lifted

 "It might not be everybody back at school early on in the piece."

-New Zealand will be in lockdown for at least another 11 days to fight Covid-19, with the Government set to make a decision in about a week's time on whether to move out of the four-week lockdown, or whether restrictions need to continue.
+New Zealand will be in lockdown for at least another 11 days to fight Covid-19.
+The Government has said it will make a decision in about a week's time about whether to move out of the four-week lockdown, or whether restrictions need to continue.

 Any decision to move to the less-strict alert level 3 will depend on the numbers of positive Covid-19 cases reported each day, as well as levels of community transmission.